Prevalence of COPD and Non-CF Bronchiectasis in the US

 According to the Centers for Disease Control and Prevention (CDC), COPD was the third leading cause of death in the U.S. in 2014.
 As of the same year, the average death rate from chronic obstructive lung diseases was 44.3 per 100,000 people.
 Around 15.7 million people have been diagnosed with some form of the disease, amounting to 6.4 percent of the population.
 Among known cases, about 15 percent are attributed to occupational exposure to vapors, chemicals, dust and other substances.
 Those working in the agricultural, food and mining industries have a higher risk of developing a lung disease.
 Working in fishing, construction or forestry appears to pose less of a risk.

-Bronchial damage is harder to pinpoint, and recent studies are showing it may be more common than was previously suspected.
+Bronchiectasis is hard to differentiate from COPD but recent studies are showing it may be more common than was previously suspected.
 Prevalence was once thought to be around 52 cases per 100,000 people, but a 2013 study suggested the actual number may be closer to 139 per 100,000.
 In 52 percent of the cases observed, study participants also presented with chronic obstructive pulmonary problems.

 Know the Symptoms and Causes